HouseAccountEng/omen/README.md

 # Omen

-Staff ask Claude a question about the data an app holds; Claude writes the SQL, Rails runs it.
+You ask Claude a complex question about data stored by your Rails app.
+Claude answers with the SQL.
+Rails runs it.
+You win.

+Omen is a Rails engine that can be mounted on any Rails app running on PostgreSQL.
-Omen ships the models and the logic to talk to Claude, parse what it says back, and run the statement it wrote against a read-only connection.
-It ships **no controllers, routes or views** — the pages belong to the app that installs it.
+Omen provides the models and the logic to talk to Claude; to parse what it says; to run read-only statements.

-The rows never travel.
-Claude is shown the schema and writes one `SELECT`; Rails runs it and draws the answer for whoever asked.
+Your data never travels.
+Claude is shown the schema and writes one `SELECT`; Rails runs it and draws the answer (including encrypted attributes) for whoever asked.
 Nothing that statement returned is ever sent back.

 ## How to install